 Your child's health and safety is our top priority.
 Please search our resource library for information on health, nutrition, fitness, injury prevention and other important topics.

-Lice aren’t dangerous and they don’t spread disease, but they are contagious, annoying, and sometimes hard to get rid of.
-Learn more about this common childhood problem and how to get rid of those pesky little bugs.
+Lice aren’t dangerous or disease-spreading, but they are contagious and annoying.
+Learn about this common childhood issue and how to get rid of lice.

 Kids can get up to eight colds a year or more.
 Here’s how to help them feel better.